eslint-community/eslint-plugin-eslint-plugin/docs/rules/test-case-shorthand-strings.md

+# eslint-plugin/test-case-shorthand-strings

-# Enforce consistent usage of shorthand strings for test cases with no options (`eslint-plugin/test-case-shorthand-strings`)
+📝 Enforce consistent usage of shorthand strings for test cases with no options.

 🔧 This rule is automatically fixable by the [`--fix` CLI option](https://eslint.org/docs/latest/user-guide/command-line-interface#--fix).